Viserion-7/Hack-Assembler/Assembler Java/README.md

 Last two are standalone A and C instruction.

-The final program is in Assembler.java file.
+The final program is in the Assembler Main folder Assembler.java file.

+There is also a similar file which is Assembler_modified.java which calls the methods from different files to run the program.

 Thank you !!